bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 ## Conclusion ##

 And we come to an end here!
-It was ASP.NET Core OData was a fun experiment and I think it is a great piece of technology.
+ASP.NET Core OData was a fun experiment and I think it is a great piece of technology.

-I hope you enjoyed this article.
-And I hope the next article won't take another 10 months.
+And I hope the next article won't take another 10 months. 😓